SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 min_to_read: 20
 ---

 If you are a software engineer or a programmer you must have used [stackoverflow](https://stackoverflow.com){:target="_blank"} atleast once in your life time.
 But have you ever wondered how stackoverflow predicts the tags for a given question ?
-In this blog, I will discuss about <b>stackoverflow tag predictor</b> case study which I have done as a part of the course in [appliedaicourse](https://www.appliedaicourse.com/){:target="_blank"}
+In this blog, I will discuss about <b>stackoverflow tag predictor</b> case study.

 ---